oracle/coherence-operator/examples/deployment/README.md

 1. Enabling Active Persistence
 1. Viewing Metrics via Grafana

-After the initial install of the Coherence cluster, the following examples build on the previous ones by issuing a `kubectl apply` to modify the install adding additional roles.
+After the initial installation of the Coherence cluster, the following examples build on the previous ones by issuing a `kubectl apply` to modify the installation adding additional roles.

 You can use `kubectl create` for any of the examples to install that one directly.